naiyerasif/site/src/content/post/2023/2023-10-02-23-17-42-limiting-manual-changes-to-generated-numeric-columns-in-postgres.md

 ### Observations

-- Since the identity column definition is part of <abbr title="Data Definition Language">DDL</abbr>, it communicates the intent of restriction explicitly.
+- Since the identity column definition is part of DDL (Data Definition Language), it communicates the intent of restriction explicitly.
 - A static analysis tool can show the error messages before you execute the statements.

 	:::figure